timmens/macro_problems/README.md

 ## Solutions

+> Please find solutions to exercises from the winter semester in the folder ``ws``.
+> Exercises from the summer semester will be reachable here directly.

 Solutions to the computation exercises are found in the following notebooks.
 To view these notebooks simply press the ``render notebook`` button.
 If you like to play around with these notebooks online simply press the ``launch binder`` button (note that the